nadult/libfwk/readme.md

 ## Compilation

 libfwt requires C++14 support.
+It also uses some features from C++17:
+- constexpr if
+- simplified static assert

 To compile simply run make.
+With Makefile.local you can override some basic variables like LINUX\_CXX, FLAGS or BUILD\_DIR.
 If you want to cross-compile for mingw32, simply override MINGW\_PREFIX in Makefile.local with proper prefix.
 There is also an option to compile for the web (using emscripten).